 In places with high turn-over of people the use of ride sharing is causing issues to road operations as ride sharing vehicles may stop in through lanes while the service picks-up and/or drops-off passengers.
 There is a need to plan for and cater for this through the provision of pick-up and drop-off zones that will enable the activity to be undertaken clear of through lanes.

 Improving Road Safety

 Sensors can be used to detect a hazardous scenario (e.g. hazardous pavement condition such as black ice, or an approaching vehicle at a rural intersection).
 This information can be communicated and displayed on a variable message sign, communicated to an approaching equipped vehicle via wireless connection (C-ITS), and/or result in a change in the speed limit and displayed on a variable speed limit.
 All potentially resulting in a positive safety outcome.

 4. Contact us

-If you would like to know more about how the role of pavements may change into future, through road data, evolving vehicles and evolving road operation practices, the team at ARRB’s Future Transport System will be more than happy to assist.
-Please contact Dickson Leow on 0477 704 313 or at email@example.com to discuss further.
+If you would like to know more about how the role of pavements may change into future, through road data, evolving vehicles and evolving road operation practices, the team at ARRB’s Mobility Futures team.
+Please contact us at email@example.com to discuss further.